 The Standard Possession Order and Guideline Child Support in Texas

 The standard procedure in a Texas divorce or child custody case is to name both you and your child’s other parent as joint managing conservators of your child.
 This means that you both share in the rights and duties associated with raising your child.
 This does not mean that you share in those rights and duties equally (though in some instances you do) or that you will share equally in your time with your child (though you may).
-It just means that you both are able to voice your opinion regarding what is in your child’s best interests concerning educational and medical related issues.
+It just means that you both can voice your opinion regarding what is in your child’s best interests concerning educational and medical-related issues.

 What comes with joint conservatorship for the parent who is not named as the one who has the right to determine the primary residence of the children is a Standard Possession Order.
-A SPO basically would mean that you would have possession and visitation with your children on the 1st, 3rd, and 5th weekend of every month as well as one night per week during the school year.
-Extended periods of possession occur in the summer time and holiday possession alternates on a year to year basis.
+An SPO basically would mean that you would have possession and visitation with your children on the 1st, 3rd, and 5th weekend of every month as well as one night per week during the school year.
+Extended periods of possession occur in the summertime and holiday possession alternates on a year-to-year basis.

-Because you would not be in possession of your child as much as their other parent it would follow that you would not pay for as many of the day to day costs of raising your child under this scenario.
+Because you would not have your child as much as their other parent it would follow that you would not pay for as many of the day-to-day costs of raising your child under this scenario.
 That is where child support comes in.
 You would be responsible for paying a standard amount of child support that is based on the guidelines contained in the Texas Family Code.
-If you are responsible for the support of one child then you would pay 20% of your net monthly income to your child’s other parent in support on a monthly basis.
-The percentage that you are responsible for paying increases on a per child basis on up to 50% at the most.
+If you are responsible for the support of one child then you would pay 20% of your net monthly income to your child’s other parent support every month.
+The percentage that you are responsible for paying increases on a per-child basis by up to 50% at the most.

 What happens when a guideline amount of child support is not appropriate for you and your case?

 It happens, such as when split custody occurs in your case, that a guidelines level of child support is not appropriate based on those particular circumstances.
-If you are splitting possession of your child with your ex-spouse there is less of a need for you to pay her child support when you are in possession of your child just as much as she is.
-Unfortunately the Texas Family Code does not contain any specific statutes that would allow you to follow them in this case.
+If you are splitting possession of your child with your ex-spouse there is less of a need for you to pay her child support when you have your child just as much as she is.
+Unfortunately, the Texas Family Code does not contain any specific statutes that would allow you to follow them in this case.

 If you and your child’s other parent find yourselves in a situation like this you would need to put your heads together to figure out a compromise on this topic.
-When and if you are able to come to an agreement, you would still need to run the terms of that agreement by a judge before it can be approved and remain a part of your final orders.
-In the event that you settle upon a modified or revised level of child support in mediation then that is a different story.
+When and if you can agree, you would still need to run the terms of that agreement by a judge before it can be approved and remain a part of your final orders.
+If you settle upon a modified or revised level of child support in mediation then that is a different story.
 Given that parents have an overriding right to make decisions that are in the best interests of their child, a judge will likely let you all agree to whatever you want to in mediation (within reason).

 Let’s go over each of these arrangements in more detail.

-The amount of child support will be the difference between your and your child’s other parent on a monthly basis
+The amount of child support will be the difference between your and your child’s other parent every month

 Ultimately you and your child’s other parent know what is best for your child more than a judge.
-With that said if you can do the math and determine that the amount of money that your child’s other parent needs on a monthly basis to meet the child’s minimum needs is the difference between your incomes (on a monthly basis) it is up to you two to put that belief into writing.
+With that said if you can do the math and determine that the amount of money that your child’s other parent needs every month to meet the child’s minimum needs is the difference between your incomes (every month), it is up to you two to put that belief into writing.

 Finally, the other tried and true method for determining child support when possession more closely resembles 50/50 rather than a Standard Possession Order is to calculate what you would pay in child support per month and what your ex-spouse would pay in child support per month and to take that difference and determine what a more appropriate level of support would be.
 This amount of money would seek to equalize the amount of child support being paid by each household.
 Remember, the costs of daily life are borne equally by parents who share equally in possession in most circumstances.

-To read more about this topic please join us tomorrow as we continue to discuss non-guidelines child support as well as the impact that spousal maintenance and alimony can have on the discussion.
+To read more about this topic please join us tomorrow as we continue to discuss non-guideline child support as well as the impact that spousal maintenance and alimony can have on the discussion.